 WASHINGTON TOWNSHIP, Ohio -- The Warren County Sheriff's Office hopes a new search for evidence in the case of a 22-year-old homicide helps bring the cold case to a close.

-"It's going to take a while because it is significantly overgrown," said Chief Deputy John Newsom Monday as crews scoured a ravine where the body of John Woods, 41, of Dublin, Ohio was found on November 9, 1992.
+"It's going to take a while because it is significantly overgrown," said Chief Deputy John Newsom Monday as crews scoured a ravine where the body of Richard Woods, 41, of Dublin, Ohio was found on November 9, 1992.

 Woods was missing for a month before he was discovered with two gunshot wounds to the head.
 His car, a 1990 Lexus, was located 1.5 miles away at an I-71 rest area.